smart-data-lake/smart-data-lake/docs/getting-started/part-1/compute-distances.md

     mvn package

-This creates a jar-file ./target/getting-started-1.0.jar containing the compiled Java classes.
+This creates a jar-file ./target/getting-started-1.0.jar containing the compiled Scala classes.
 The *docker run* includes a parameter to mount ./target into the docker image, which makes this jar-file accessible to SDL.

 Now you can start SDL again: